EducationThe potential benefits of cannabis for sleep apnea

 How cannabis works to manage sleep apnoea

-Cannabis possesses sleep-promoting effects due to its interactions with the cannabinoid receptors in the brain.
+Cannabis offers patients sleep-promoting effects due to its interactions with the cannabinoid receptors in the brain.
 When it binds to these receptors, it increases the levels of sleep-promoting adenosine and also suppresses the brain’s arousal system, creating the sensation of sleepiness.

 So far, so good.
 Cannabis seems to promote healthy sleep.
 But just how does it help with conditions such as OSA that occur during sleep?
 Early studies have shown that cannabinoid agonists such as dronabinol can help to improve respiratory stability throughout sleep periods and therefore help to reduce the effects of OSA.